Enabling a Trusted Domestic Microelectronics Ecosystem

 Mercury Systems is a next-generation defense electronics company making commercial technologies profoundly more accessible to aerospace and defense.
 We’re uniquely positioned to provide the DoD trusted, secure microelectronics solutions that align with their number one defense technology priority and Congress’ proposed American Foundries Act of 2020.

-Watch the interactive virtual conversation with Mercury’s Dr. William (Bill) Conley, CTO, and Tom Smelker, vice president and general manager, as they delved into the trends driving the defense industry’s increased focus on the need for trusted microelectronics as part of the virtual 2020 Farnborough International Airshow.
+Watch the interactive virtual conversation with Mercury’s Dr. William (Bill) Conley, CTO, and Tom Smelker, vice president and general manager, as they delved into the trends driving the defense industry’s increased focus on the need for trusted microelectronics.
 Macro-level geopolitical trends have created an environment in which secure, trusted solutions are an undisputed imperative for our customers as well as government agencies.
 This discussion explored how the defense and national industrial bases can collaborate to drive innovation and solve the challenges of integrating advanced commercial technologies onto military platforms.
 Highlights include:

 - Commercial R&D growth currently outpaces defense so the defense industrial base must have access to commercial technology.
 More specifically, the electronics and semiconductor markets are driven by commercial investment.